bravesoftdz/MicChatRevived/README.md

 # MicChat Revived Edition
 A revived version of my old client/server chat program made in PascalABC.NET back in April 2020.

-If you want to make your own version of this program, the server is `Server.pas`, and the client is `Client.pas`.
-Everything else is related to the cool launcher, you probably don't want to mess with it, because it's complicated.
+It's distributed under the BSD 4-Clause License, so you can make your modifications to the program!
+(Just follow the EULA and don't break it)

 I recommend using PascalABC.NET version 3.4.2 build 2050, because it's the version I use, and the version this program is compiled in.
 You can get it here: https://tinyurl.com/PascalABCNET